raditself/y/README.md

    node server.js
    ```

-4. Test the new features in your browser.
+4. Open the application in your web browser and test the new features.

-For detailed instructions on verifying and testing the updates, please refer to the VERIFICATION_INSTRUCTIONS.md file.
+## Important Documents

+Please review the following documents for detailed information about the update:

+- VERIFICATION_INSTRUCTIONS.md: Steps to verify and test the updates
+- FINAL_CHECKLIST.md: Comprehensive checklist for setting up and testing
+- UPDATE_SUMMARY_EMAIL.md: Concise summary of the update process
+- GITHUB_UPDATE_SUCCESS.md: Confirmation of successful GitHub update

+## Need Help?

-If you encounter any issues or have questions, please refer to the documentation files or contact support.
+If you encounter any issues or have questions, please refer to the documentation files or contact our support team.

-Enjoy your improved chat application!
+Thank you for using our chat application.
+We hope you enjoy the new features and improvements!